Do Black Bears Hibernate?

+Bears are considered sexually mature between 3 and 4 years of age.
 The breeding season for black bears runs from June to early August.
 Bears have a unique breeding adaptation that is called "delayed implantation."
-The egg is fertilized in the summer but does not implant in the uterine wall until November or early December.
+The egg is fertilized in the summer but does not implant in the uterine wall until late November or early December.
 If the mother is in poor condition, the fertilized egg may be reabsorbed, the fetus will not continue to develop, or the female will miscarry and eat the fetuses.
-A female in better condition will have a larger litter of cubs.
+A female in better body condition will have a larger litter of cubs.
 This adaptation to periodic food shortages prevents the female from producing more offspring than she can handle.

 The Bear Cub